DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 ### Metrics management
 We’ve taken a proactive approach to simplify our metrics management.
 We've incorporated our metrics goals into the same spreadsheet used for annual high-level goals and road mapping.
 We plan to revisit the metrics tracking tab during each roadmap session and document available data.

-By embedding the metrics tracking sheet in our work planning document, we aim to create a routine for documenting and maintaining metrics regularly, steering away from the habit of deferring measurements until the quarter or year-end.
+By embedding the metrics tracking sheet in our work planning document, we aim to create a routine for documenting and maintaining metrics regularly.
+We aim to avoid the habit of deferring measurements until the quarter or year-end.

-Additionally, we're optimizing our organizational efficiency by applying labels through our project management tool.
+Additionally, we are optimizing our organizational efficiency by applying labels through our project management tool.
 This enables us to categorize tasks based on the specific metrics goals.

 ## Laws, regulations, and policies
 We most often discuss [21st Century IDEA] (https://digital.gov/resources/delivering-digital-first-public-experience/) (2018) as a justification and guide for our work but there are numerous laws, regulations, and policies that guide our work.
-We incorporate best practices in website management, user-centered design, customer service, open data and government, and accessibility into all of our work products to deliver a digital first customer experience.
+We incorporate best practices in website management, user-centered design, customer service, open data and government, and accessibility into all of our work products to deliver a digital-first customer experience.

 21st Century IDEA requires federal agencies to enhance the digital experience for government by modernizing websites, digitizing services, and improving customer experience.
 The Office of Management and Budget (OMB) published [Delivering a Digital-First Public Experience]( https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) (M-23-22) this year to help federal agencies implement 21st Century IDEA.

 M-23-22 specifically requires agencies to follow these requirements:

-Accessible to people of diverse abilities
+* Accessible to people of diverse abilities

-Consistent visual design and agency brand identity
+* Consistent visual design and agency brand identity

-Content that is authoritative and easy to understand
+* Content that is authoritative and easy to understand

-Information and services that are discoverable and optimized for search.
+* Information and services that are discoverable and optimized for search.

-Secure by design, secure by default
+* Secure by design, secure by default

-User-centered and data-driven design
+* User-centered and data-driven design

-Customized and dynamic user experiences
+* Customized and dynamic user experiences

-Mobile-first design that scales across varying device sizes.
+* Mobile-first design that scales across varying device sizes.

 The [President’s Management Agenda (PMA), Priority 2]( https://www.performance.gov/pma/cx/) Delivering Excellent, Equitable, and Secure Federal Services and Customer Experience is reflected in M-23-22 and in the following Executive Order and guidance.

 Executive Order 14058 on Transforming the Customer Experience and Federal Service Delivery to Rebuild Trust in Government (https://www.federalregister.gov/documents/2021/12/16/2021-27380/transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government) (2021) directs named agencies that are deemed High Impact Service Providers (HISPs) to take specific actions to deliver better federal customer experience.

 OMB further released more detailed guidance to implement this order in [OMB Circular A-11, Section 280 ](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf).
 Section 280 requires these HISPs to conduct customer research, collect user feedback, to analyze the collected data, and use data driven decision making.
-We aren’t a HISP but we are committed to providing an excellent customer experience for our users, so we’ve incorporated this guidance into our goals and metrics.
+We are not a HISP but we are committed to providing an excellent customer experience for our users, so we incorporated this guidance into our goals and metrics.

 [The Open, Public, Electronic and Necessary (OPEN) Government Data Act]( https://data.gov/open-gov/)(2019) Act provides a sweeping, government-wide mandate for federal agencies to publish all their information as open data – using standardized, non-proprietary formats.
 Data.gov is the federal government’s open data site and is working to build a comprehensive repository for federal agencies and their datasets.